SicariusBlack/mic-drop-results/guides.md

 - Simply run **app.exe**
 - If you encounter any bugs, please follow these steps:

-  > 1. Check your **data.xlsx** very carefully.
-Make sure none of the columns are blank and there are no unnecessary sheets at the bottom.
+  > 1. Check **data.xlsx** very carefully.
+Make sure none of the columns are blank and there is no unnecessary sheet in the workbook.
   > 2. Scroll down and delete any rows that do not belong to the data
+  > 3. If the problem still persists, please report the bug to me on Discord. [(view profile)](https://discord.com/users/1010885414850154587)